imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ## Position of layer

-Position of the layer can be controlled using the following parameters.
-Position of the layer is always relative to the immediate parent.
-For instance, in above example, the parent is base video and logo image is the nested layer.
+The position of the layer can be controlled using the following parameters.
+The position of the layer is always relative to the immediate parent.
+For instance, the parent is the base video in the above example, and the logo image is the nested layer.

 {% hint style="info" %}
-Position of subtitiles cannot be controlled at this point.
+The position of subtitles cannot be controlled at this point.
 {% endhint %}

 | Parameter   | Description |